 Instead, I wanted to sound like this.

 Reason #6: I'm Not Very Good At Social NetworkingYou know that guy who's constantly posting funny things on his wall or leaving pithy remarks on his friend's pictures or just generally interacting with humanity?
 That guy's not me.
 I can be witty enough when I have to; many days, I have wit literally spewing out of my mouth.
 But I rarely feel the urge to share quips and asides on random topics, and when I do, it's typically only with my closest friends, people who know me well enough to know when my pro-eugenics ranting is meant in jest.

-In fact, most of the time I don't have anything to say at all, and feel no reason to force it.
+This guy's sowing his seed with a kind of sashaying motion, which will be the mandatory technique in the new Bucholz World Order.In fact, most of the time I don't have anything to say at all, and feel no reason to force it.
 If it was needed - here I'm imagining a phone call from the president - I could come up with something funny to say about your new haircut ("It looks like your mom's mustache") but that kind of thing takes a few seconds of my time.
 And even when I do have the time, those little voices in my head usually talk me out of sharing my gems.
 "Ha ha ha ha ha!
 That's so funny Chris!" they say.
 "But let's just keep that between you and us.

 Reason #5: No Customer SupportSo one day I tried the daring and unholy stunt of logging in to Facebook while in a different city.
 Concerned that I was perhaps one of those leet hackers that the media are always on about, Facebook decided to lock me out of my own profile.
 The only way to unlock it was for me to identify tagged pictures of my friends.
 Which was problematic, because aside from the fact that I didn't know any of these people, half of the pictures on Facebook are blurry, show the backs of people's heads, or are tagged incorrectly.
 (I can personally attest to uploading a dozen different pictures of dogs taking shits, and tagging them with the names of people who have wronged me.)
 Basing an ID-verification algorithm on this kind of data is madness.
 It's like solving a sandwich crime while wearing a bobsled.
 No part of it makes any sense.
 This led me in to the turd-labyrinth that is the Facebook support system.
 Circular links, a minimum of useful advice, and nowhere was there any way to contact Facebook and straighten things out.
 The "Contacts" page contained a link to a different "Contacts" page, which aside from the title, contained no information on how to actually contact anyone, instead gently suggesting that I could find the answer to my problem in their ever-so-helpful online support tool.
 Eventually, I did come across a form that claimed it would submit a query to Facebook Support, although I might as well have tied my question to a rock and crammed it up my ass sideways, for all the good it did me.

 Reason #4: Facebook's Casual Attitude to PrivacyIf you've been using Facebook for a bit, you'll have noticed their habit of accidentally changing your settings.
 This actually happened just last week, where (at least my) notification settings suddenly reactivated, sending me emails every time anything happened.
 "Who dares wish me a happy birthday!?"
 I bellowed, smiting my keyboard in twain.
 And that was just notification settings; something similar happened a couple years ago to photo-privacy settings.
 As I recall (that's the level of research I'm doing here), some change in the privacy framework made photos visible to everyone - not just friends, or friends of friends, but every damned person in the world.
 A cat walking across a keyboard could stumble across old pictures of me in university doing beer fondues and turbo fisting.
 There was no warning from Facebook that this happened; I found out about it on a blog.
 I of course immediately changed my settings, and then nearly as immediately began looking at pictures of my many enemies, before they could change their settings.
 There are tons of stories like this.
 Have you ever logged in to Facebook from a mobile phone?
 I did once.
 My phone number got posted to my profile, publicly visible to a lot more people than I intended, which was none.
 Then Facebook changed the way you deny friend requests.
 When you look at a friend request, there's a pair of buttons clicked "Accept" and "Not Now."
 When you click "Not Now" the friend request disappears.
 Convenient right?
 I thought so: it's what I'd been doing with all my new fan requests, who though I was no longer accepting, were drawn to me because of the truth I was born to speak.
 Except they could now see my wall, where I kept both my darkest secrets, and my thoughts on current events and things I'd just eaten.